Kyriosity/use-dev/README.md

 </td></tr></table>

 \___________\
-<samp>INSTALLATION</samp>: Clone, copy, download `src`, and open the solution in Microsoft Visual Studio
+<samp>INSTALLATION</samp>: Clone, copy, or download `src`, and open the solution in Microsoft Visual Studio